danilop/yas3fs/README.md

     [ "all", "reset" ]

-To send the notification tou can use the SNS web console.
+To send the notification you can use the SNS web console or any command line tool that supports SNS, such as [AWS CLI](http://aws.amazon.com/cli/).

 In the same way, if you uploaded a new file (or updated an old one) directly on S3 you can invalidate the caches of all the nodes in the yas3fs cluster for that `path` sending this SNS notification: